Master of Science (M.S.) in Animal Science Graduate Program

-The specialized curricula are designed to give the student a thorough knowledge of the application of scientific principles to the production, processing, and marketing of livestock and livestock products.
+The specialized curricula are designed to give you a thorough knowledge of the application of scientific principles to the production, processing and marketing of livestock and livestock products.

-The Master of Science degree, thesis option, requires a minimum of 30 semester credit hours of graduate work, including 21-30 semester credit hours in agriculture department courses (including six semester credit hours for thesis) and 0-9 semester credit hours in supporting electives.
+The Master of Science degree, thesis option, requires a minimum of 30 credit hours of graduate work, including 21-30 credit hours in Agriculture Department courses (including six credit hours for thesis) and 0-9 credit hours in supporting electives.

 General Department Degree Requirements

-The student’s Master of Science program must be initiated under the direction of a major professor and approved by the Chair of the Department of Agriculture and the Dean of the College of Graduate Studies.
-The specific courses required for Animal Science majors will be determined by the student’s advisory committee.
+Your Master of Science program must be initiated under the direction of a major professor and approved by the chair of the Department of Agriculture and the dean of the College of Graduate Studies.
+The specific courses required will be determined by your advisory committee.

-The Animal Sciences program at Angelo State University is supported by a wide range of physical facilities which provide students with unique opportunities to gain experience in every facet of management, instruction, and research related to careers in the field of animal science.
+Our Animal Science program is supported by a wide range of facilities that provide you with unique opportunities to gain experience in every facet of management, instruction and research related to careers in the field of animal science.

-Angelo State University operates a comprehensive Management, Instruction, and Research (MIR) Center in conjunction with 6,000 acres of land at O.C.
-Fisher Lake near San Angelo which the University utilizes as a multiple purpose agricultural production and wildlife management area under a 25-year lease from the U.S. Corps of Engineers, Department of the Army.
+ASU operates a comprehensive Management, Instruction and Research (MIR) Center in conjunction with 6,000 acres of land at O.C.
+Fisher Lake near San Angelo, which the university utilizes as a multi-purpose agricultural production and wildlife management area under a 25-year lease from the U.S. Corps of Engineers, Department of the Army.

-An 80’ X 120’ multi-use arena provides facilities for livestock exhibitions and demonstrations, seminars, judging contests, and other activities.
-A maintenance complex includes shops for maintenance and repair of trucks, tractors, and other farm and ranch machinery, and for the construction of various types of equipment needed in animal, wildlife, and crop research.
+An 80-foot by 120-foot multi-use arena provides facilities for livestock exhibitions and demonstrations, seminars, judging contests and other activities.
+A maintenance complex includes shops for maintenance and repair of trucks, tractors, and other farm and ranch machinery, and for the construction of various types of equipment needed in animal, wildlife and crop research.

-The facilities of the Texas A&M University AgriLife Research and Extension Center at San Angelo are available for specialized instructional needs of Angelo State University students majoring in Animal Science.
-This Center, established adjacent to the University’s Management, Instruction, and Research Center with the support and assistance of Angelo State University, is a joint partner with Angelo State University in striving to meet the agricultural needs of the Edwards Plateau.
+The facilities of the Texas A&M University AgriLife Research and Extension Center at San Angelo are available for specialized instructional needs of ASU students majoring in Animal Science.
+This center, established adjacent to our MIR Center with the support and assistance of ASU, is a joint partner with our department in striving to meet the agricultural needs of the region.